pthakkar3/PikUp/README.md

 ```

 ### Download Instructions:
-Download the zip of our project from GitHub and extract it somewhere you can find it.
+Download the zip of our project from GitHub and extract it somewhere you can find it. <br />
-Launch Android Studio and open PikUp by navigating to File -> Open Project and selecting PikUp.
+Launch Android Studio and open PikUp by navigating to File -> Open Project and selecting PikUp.<br />
-Android Studio should recognize that PikUp is an Android Project when you are selecting it and display an Android icon while the file directory is open.
+Android Studio should recognize that PikUp is an Android Project when you are selecting it and display an Android icon while the file directory is open.<br />

 ### Build Instructions:
-Android Studio should automatically attempt to build the project when you open the project.
+Android Studio should automatically attempt to build the project when you open the project.<br />
-Alternatively, you can navigate to Build -> Make Project in the toolbar or press the hammer icon in the iconbar below the toolbar.
+Alternatively, you can navigate to Build -> Make Project in the toolbar or press the hammer icon in the iconbar below the toolbar.<br />

 ### Install/Run Instructions:
-After a successful build, you can run the application by navigating to Run -> Run App in the toolbar or by pressing the green play button in the iconbar.
+After a successful build, you can run the application by navigating to Run -> Run App in the toolbar or by pressing the green play button in the iconbar.<br />
-Android Studio will then display a screen showing all the devices you can run the application on.
+Android Studio will then display a screen showing all the devices you can run the application on.<br />
-Here, you have two options: 1.
-Connect your own Android device with USB debugging turned on in Developer Settings, or
+Here, you have two options:<br />
+ 1. Connect your own Android device with USB debugging turned on in Developer Settings, or <br />
-                            2. Create a new Virtual Device that will run on the emulator provided by Android Studio (You may have to install some software based on the virtual device settings you choose.)
+ 2. Create a new Virtual Device that will run on the emulator provided by Android Studio (You may have to install some software based on the virtual device settings you choose.) <br />
 Android Studio will then run the application on your selected device.

 Please allow the emulator some time to boot up and get started; the emulator itself is a heavy application and may take some time to load.

 ### Trouble Shooting:
-Android Studio uses Gradle to build the project, so if you do not already have Gradle installed, Android Studio may request to install it for you.
+Android Studio uses Gradle to build the project, so if you do not already have Gradle installed, Android Studio may request to install it for you.<br />
-We recommend that you accept and install the latest version of Gradle if Android Studio suggests it to you, as it is vital in building the application.
+We recommend that you accept and install the latest version of Gradle if Android Studio suggests it to you, as it is vital in building the application.<br />

 ## Authors
 Armando Silveira, Aakanksha Patel, Pranshav Thakkar, Altan Stalker, Zimin Lin, Amine Ben Ltaifa